rlqja1107/torch-LLM4SGG/README.md

 Models trained on caption datasets (e.g., `COCO`, `CC`, and `VG Caption`) are evaluated on VG test dataset.

 The required file (i.e., localized triplets made by LLM4SGG) and pre-trained model (i.e., GLIP) will be automatically downloaded to facilitate your implementation.
 Simply change the `DATASET` name as needed.

+*※ The required files for Grounded Scene Graphs could not be downloaded due to the web error.
+If you have this problem, please visit https://huggingface.co/datasets/kb-kim/LLM4SGG and directly download the files.*

 #### Single GPU
 ```python